Dogcrazy Artist Information

 In 2004, Scot painted a pair of redhead ducks, silhouetted against a pastel sky, flying over Hay Bale Slough, near York, North Dakota.
 The spot had long been a favorite family duck hunting site.
 This painting was selected for the prestigious 2004-2005 Federal Duck Stamp, sponsored by the U.S. Fish and Wildlife Service.
 Proceeds from the sale of the duck stamps have been used to purchase thousands of acres of waterfowl habitat.
 Scot was invited to Washington for the unveiling of the stamp.

 Scot Storm has continued to enter and win many contests.
 He has placed second and third in subsequent Federal Duck Stamp competitions.
 In recent years, Storm has begun to paint sporting dogs and has shown an amazing touch in capturing these dogs.
-He has found a following among those who collect dog prints and artwor
+He has found a following among those who collect dog prints and artwork.

 TAIT, ARTHUR FITZWILLIAM